12 Vulpeculae

 12 Vulpeculae is a star in the northern constellation of Vulpecula, located approximately 630 light years away based on parallax.
 It has the variable star designation V395 Vul; 12 Vulpeculae is the Flamsteed designation.
-This object is visible to the naked eye as a faint, blue-white hued star with a baseline apparent visual magnitude of 4.928.
+This object is visible to the naked eye as a faint, blue-white hued star with an apparent visual magnitude of about 4.9.
 It is moving closer to the Earth with a heliocentric radial velocity of -25 km/s.

 This is a variable Be star with a stellar classification of B2.5V; its brightness ranges from magnitude 4.78 down to 4.97.
 As is true with other Be stars, it has a high rate of rotation with a projected rotational velocity of 195 km/s.
 The star has 6.8 times the mass of the Sun and is radiating 963 times the Sun's luminosity from its photosphere at an effective temperature of 18,859 K.